mryattle/webapi/docusaurus/docs/security.md

 When the web client has obtained a user ID and password, it resends the original request with an Authorization header.
 Alternatively, the client can send the Authorization header when it makes its original request, and this header might be accepted by the server, avoiding the challenge and response process.

-The format of the Authorization header is a base64 encoded string containing 2 factors (user and password):
+The format of the Authorization header is a base64 encoded string containing two elements (user and password):

 ```http
 Authorization: Basic dXN1cjIDIANXNzd29yZA==